| GENERAL | BLOGGING | PHOTOGRAPHY |

 What kind of camera do you use?

 For about the first two years of blogging I used a very basic camera that served me well: a Canon point and shoot (Power Shot A2000 IS).
-Since then, I’ve been using a Nikon D7000 with a 28-300mm f/3.5-5.6G ultrahigh-ratio lens, a 10-24mm f/3.5-4.5G ultra wide-angle lens, and most recently a 40mm f/2.8G close-up lens.
+After that, I started using a Nikon D7000 with a 28-300mm f/3.5-5.6G ultrahigh-ratio lens, a 10-24mm f/3.5-4.5G ultra wide-angle lens, and most recently a 40mm f/2.8G close-up lens.
 (Because I have been getting a lot of questions on it, my two most commonly used accessories are my tripod and my sling camera bag.)
 Learning my way around my camera has been an exciting process, and hopefully I’ve conveyed this through my pictures.

 Can you give me any photography tips?